Lateralus138/AutoHotkey-Gui-Class/README.md

 The way this class works, even if there isn't a method to do everything under the sun with GUI's, it can still tie in with any normal method allowing you to just plug this framework into existing projects creating hybrids (framework/normal AHK GUI code).

-Also, I plan to create a archived release of this with no artifacts for easy download accessibility and stat creation for this project.
+Also, I plan to create an archived release of this with no artifacts for easy download accessibility and stat creation for this project.

 - [AutoHotkey Gui Class Version 2](#autohotkey-gui-class-version-2)
   - [Example](#example)